bpm-diag/SCAN/README.md

-# SECT - SEgments ComplianT
+# SEC - SEgments Compliance

  ## Description
-**SEgments ComplianT** is a tool that helps user to identify the correct segments.
+**SEgments Compliance** is a tool that helps user to identify the correct segments.
 Allows you to load the interested **.xes** file and browse it using *DECLARE* rules.
 Eventually, when you are satisfied, you can download the final xes file.